BoyHardy/dspp/README.md

 "Yea but they're a massive part, but only the first film.."

 It got me wondering... let's remove the cloud of personal opinion.
 Can a data science project objectively group the characters in a way that makes sense and answers our question:
-### who are the main characters in The Lord of the Rings films?
+### Who are the main characters in The Lord of the Rings films?

 <!-- this is a comment -->